linky00/leet-o-clock/README.md

 3. Go to your 'Keys and Access Tokens', and generate yourself an access token pair.

-4. Create a file in the same directory as 1337.py called 'keys.txt'.
+4. Create a file in the same directory as 1337.py called 'keys'.
 Copy and paste, line by line:

   `(line 1) your_consumer_key`